 For all age groups, neurocardiogenic syncope appears to be the most common etiology.
 In a group of 822 adult patients (mean age 65.8 years) with syncope, 21.2% had neurocardiogenic syncope, 9.5% had cardiac syncope, 9.4 % had orthostatic syncope, and 36.6% had syncope of undetermined etiology.4

 In most series, women are reported to experience syncope more commonly than men.2,3,6,7 This gender difference is reported in both younger and older populations.
 The reason for this difference is not clear.
 Although neurocardiogenic syncope is reported to be the most common cause of syncope in both the elderly and young populations in both sexes, men are more likely than women to be diagnosed with a cardiac etiology for syncope and to experience a subsequent cardiac event, such as myocardial infarction, recurrent cardiac syncope, or sudden death.7,8

 Associated Medical Syndromes and Natural History

 Syncope can be classified into four different categories: cardiovascular, neurally mediated, orthostatic, and metabolic.
-Such a classification is important not only ...
+Such ...